privefl/bigsnpr/README.md

 # bigsnpr

-{bignspr} is an R package for the analysis of massive SNP arrays, primarily designed for human genetics.
+{bigsnpr} is an R package for the analysis of massive SNP arrays, primarily designed for human genetics.
 It enhances the features of [package {bigstatsr}](https://privefl.github.io/bigstatsr) for the purpose of analyzing genotype data.

 [Quick demo](https://privefl.github.io/bigsnpr/articles/demo.html)